Jones slopes and coarse volume of near-alternating links: Jones slopes

 \end{lem}

-We use this to obtain an upper bound of $\deg(\sigma, a)$ where $a=2c$ by considering a sequence starting at $\sigma_A$ and ending at $\sigma$.
-We use the technical concept of the \emph{flow} of a Kauffman state through the edge of a walk.
+We use this to obtain an upper bound of $\deg(\sigma, 2c)$ by considering a sequence starting at $\sigma_+$ and ending at $\sigma$.
+We use the technical concept of the \emph{flow} of a Kauffman state through a set of crossings.

 \begin{defn} Let $x$ be a crossing and $x^n$ be the $n$-cable.
-Represent $x^n$ so that it is a skein in $\Sk(D, 2n)$ and oriented as in the first figure of Figure \ref{fig:skeinflow}.
-Consider a Kauffman state $\sigma$ on $x^n$.
-We say that $\sigma$ has $k \leq n$ strands \emph{flowing through} the crossing $x$ if applying $\sigma$ to $x^n$ results in $2k$ arcs connecting $2k$ points on the top and the bottom.
+Represent $x^n$ so that it is a skein in $\Sk(\mathcal{D}^2, 2n)$ and oriented as in the first figure of Figure \ref{fig:skeinflow}.
+Consider a Kauffman state $\sigma$ on $x^n$, and denote the skein resulting from applying $\sigma$ to $x^n$ by $x^n_{\sigma}$.
+We say that $\sigma$ has $2k$ strands \emph{flowing through} the crossing $x$ if $x^n_{\sigma}$ has $2k$ arcs connecting $2k$ points on the top and the bottom.
 See Figure \ref{fig:skeinflow} for an example. \end{defn}